mochi-hpc/mochi-margo/README.md

     * `margo_bulk_free()`
     * `margo_bulk_deserialize()`
 * `margo_hg_handle_get_instance()` and `margo_hg_info_get_instance()` calls have been added for
-  retrieving a Margo instance ID given a received handle or the HG info struct associated with the handle
+  retrieving a `margo_instance_id` given a received handle or the HG info structure associated with the handle